Taking Model Digitals Yourself vs. with a Professional Photographer

 By The Light Committee

 In most cases, if you need to get modeling digitals in Los Angeles or elsewhere to submit to agencies, the common advice is to take them yourself.
 This is supposedly because they only want basic images of how you look that are not retouched and with very little makeup or hairstyling.
 But are such images the best representation of you?
-Would a professional shoot be better?
+Would a shoot with a professional photographer be better?

 modeling digitals of a woman in a full body shot in a studio in Los Angeles